Skip to main content

 • Calves and ankles

-In some cases, liposuction is performed alone, in other cases it is used with plastic surgery procedures such as a facelift, breast reduction or a tummy tuck.
+In some cases, liposuction is performed alone.
+In other cases it is used with plastic surgery procedures such as a faceliftbreast reduction or tummy tuck.

-What it won’t do: Liposuction is not a treatment for obesity or a substitute for proper diet and exercise.
-It is also not an effective treatment for cellulite, the dimpled skin that typically appears on the thighs, hips and buttocks, or loose saggy skin.
+What it won’t do: Liposuction is not a treatment for obesity or substitute for proper diet and exercise.
+It’s also not an effective treatment for cellulite (dimpled skin that typically appears on the thighs, hips and buttocks) or loose, saggy skin..

 Is liposuction right for me?

-If you are bothered by excess fat deposits – located anywhere on your body – that don’t respond to diet or exercise, liposuction may be right for you.
+If you are bothered by excess fat deposits anywhere on your body that don’t respond to diet or exercise, liposuction may be right for you.

-• Adults within 30% of their ideal weight who have firm, elastic skin and good muscle tone
+• Have firm, elastic skin and good muscle tone

-Healthy individuals who do not have a life-threatening illness or medical conditions that can impair healing
+• Do not have a life-threatening illness or medical condition that impairs healing

-• Individuals with a positive outlook and specific goals in mind for body contouring
+• Have a positive outlook and specific goals in mind for body contouring

 What happens during liposuction?